ansem78/chlorophyll/README.md

 We provide compiled CSS (`chlorophyll.*`), as well as compiled and minified CSS (`chlorophyll.min.*`).
 [Source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`chlorophyll.*.map`) are available for use with certain browsers' developer tools.

 ## Bugs and feature requests
+Have a bug or a feature request?
+Please first read the issue guidelines and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/ansem78/chlorophyll/issues/new).